EslamMoh/test/README.md

 * Deployment instructions

-* First edit on the project

-* second edit on the project : Admin privileges added , edits on the view
+* Admin privileges added , edits on the view